whataboutpets/minimal-mistakes/_posts/cats/2019-02-11-how-to-get-rid-of-cat-allergies.md

 Can medication help?

-Well, there are in fact many options when it comes to cat allergies.
+Well, there are some options that allow you to control cat allergy symptoms.

-Let see exactly how this works:

 There are basically three types of medication:
 1. Natural remedies
 2. Over the counter medication
 3. Prescription based medication

-*todo natural

-*According to Dr???:
+To be clear: medication can work for some and do nothing for others.

+In addition:

+[According](https://www.aaaai.org/conditions-and-treatments/allergies/pet-allergy#Tab3){:target="_blank"} to the American Academy of Allergy, Asthma & Immunology (AAAAI):

 Over-the-counter allergy medications may help relieve symptoms, but they are not ideal as a long-term treatment.

-Like everything else, medication can work for some and do nothing for others.

-And remember:
+A quick word of warning:

-In all cases, you should always check with your doctor or allergist before embarking on a new medical treatment.
+You should always check with your doctor or allergist before embarking on a new medical treatment.

 ## 19. Numbers Do Matter

 ![kittens]({{ site.url }}/assets/images/cats/kittens.jpg)

-Question:

 Owning a high number of cats doesn't really make your allergies worse right?

 Wrong!

-The American College of Allergy, Asthma and Immunology (ACAAI) [states](){:target="_blank"} that:
+The American College of Allergy, Asthma and Immunology (ACAAI) [states](https://acaai.org/allergies/types/pet-allergy#section-1){:target="_blank"} that:

 Homes with more than one cat have higher levels of cat allergens.